 How to Use Git Hooks to Automate Your Workflows

 Git hooks are scripts that help automate tasks before or after certain Git commands are executed.
-These events are generally used for pre-commit checks on the server side.
+You can use Git hooks to customize and automate Git to trigger actions during your development lifecycle.
+These are generally used for pre-commit checks on the server side.

 Git hooks can be used to: